 Croatia, a country renowned for its stunning coastline, rich history, and vibrant culture, has a surprising secret to offer the world: its remarkable pizza.

 Now, you may be wondering why Croatian pizza is a big deal.
 After all, it’s hard to compete with our Italian neighbors, who have long held the title of pizza maestros.

 But let me tell you, Croatian pizza is some of the best in the world.
 While similar to Italian-style pizza, Croatian pizza has its own distinctive flavor that sets it apart, making it an absolute must-try for any pizza-lover.

 Having lived in Croatia since 2014, I’ve sampled many pizzas all over the country.
 From tasty pizzas while exploring Zagreb, to the coastal towns of Dubrovnik and Split, I’ve been working hard to bring you the top Croatian pizzas in the country.

-So if you’re seeking the finest pizza in Croatia and want to learn more about what makes Croatian pizza so irresistibly delicious, keep reading this blog post!
+So if you’re seeking the best pizza in Croatia and want to learn more about what makes Croatian pizza so irresistibly delicious, keep reading!